 Dead by daylight has been out for quite some time now, and yet many players are still complaining about the lag issue.
 So if you happen to be one of them, you’ve hit the right spot.
 Here we’ve put together some working fixes for your lag in dBd, try them out before you enter the fog.

 Make sure it’s “high ping” lag

 Many gamers are confused about the word “lag”.
 In general, there’re 2 types of lag: one is graphics-related, referring to a slideshow gaming experience; and another is a network issue, which allows the game characters to teleport.

 This article seeks to fix the “teleporting” lag in Dead by Daylight.

 Try these fixes

-You might not have to try them all.
+You might not need to try them all.
 Simply work your way down until you find the one that gives you luck.

 - Use a wire connection